 - National Origin

 - Sex (including gender identity and sexual orientation)

 The Fair Housing Act covers most housing.
 In very limited circumstances, the Act exempts owner-occupied buildings with no more than four units, single-family houses sold or rented by the owner without the use of an agent, and housing operated by religious organizations and private clubs that limit occupancy to members.

-In the Sale and Rental of Housing:
+What Is Prohibited in the Sale and Rental of Housing?